lakehui/matconvnet_caffe_convert/README.md

 MatConvNet,    caffe with matcaffe interface

 # usage
-you can run the function in matlab to get a caffe net which convert from a matconvnet model;
+you can run the function in matlab to get a caffe net which is converted from a matconvnet model;

     caffe_net = convertNet(caffe_model,  mat_weight,  savepath)